 Biodiversity is also impacted by toxins such as pesticides.
 Neonicotinoids are the world’s most widely used insecticides.
 Neonicotinoids have been found in 90% of the tested wetlands in Saskatchewan and post a significant risk to the province’s wild pollinators and to entire ecosystems.
-SES encourages the Saskatchewan government to halt the widespread and indiscriminate use of neonicotinoid-based pesticides and SES supports the proposed federal ban on the neonicotinoid imidacloprid.
+SES encourages the Saskatchewan government to halt the widespread and indiscriminate use of neonicotinoid-based pesticides.

 Medical experts recommend that we reduce our dependence on the use of pesticides used only for the beautification of our lawns, gardens, schoolyards, parks, and golf courses.
 There is no legislation or bylaws restricting the cosmetic use of pesticides in Saskatchewan despite the fact that we have the highest household use of pesticides in gardens and lawns in Canada.
 Meanwhile, over 170 municipalities and almost every province has enacted pesticide reduction bylaws and legislation to protect their public and the environment.